wcxve/elisa/README.md

 The key features of `elisa` include:

 - **Easy to Use**: Simple and intuitive interfaces
-- **Robustness**: Use the state-of-the-art algorithm to fit and test models
+- **Robustness**: Use the state-of-the-art algorithm to fit, test, and compare models
 - **Performance**: Efficient computation backend using [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html)

 -----